 The committee is very anxious to have something to send out with the notices which must be issued soon and they do not expect an elaborate work nor would they desire to give you much trouble about it....
 Dr Curtis apparently dreams of something which in a few lines of the pencil will illustrate fully his description of the revels at Eagle-roost.
-But you can see from the old programs I sent you that elaboration is not necessary.Millet wrote that on November 19, 1905, but I gather it was too late for Pyle to rein it in.
+But you can see from the old programs I sent you that elaboration is not necessary.Millet wrote that on November 19, 1905, but I gather it was too late for Pyle to rein himself in.
 The invitation (which was also issued in grey-blue wrappers) and the program were printed under his supervision by John M. Rogers on Orange Street (“opposite the Old Malt House,” reads the colophon) in Wilmington, Delaware.
 Rogers had, among other things, printed Pyle’s Catalogue of Drawings Illustrating the Life of Gen. Washington and of Colonial Life, The Ghost of Captain Brand, and The Divinity of Labor - all in 1897 - and The Constitution and By-Laws of the Howard Pyle School of Art in 1903.

-I should note that Pyle did all the lettering seen here, except for the verse stanzas in “Centuria’s Call” and the portion of the paragraph beneath “The Programme of the Festival.”
-These were set in Fifteenth Century (later known as Calson Antique), which Pyle began to use almost as soon as it was cast by Barnhart Brothers & Spindler.
+In addition to the drawings, Pyle did all the lettering seen here, except for the verse stanzas in “Centuria’s Call” and the portion of the paragraph beneath “The Programme of the Festival”: these were set in Fifteenth Century (later known as Caslon Antique), which Pyle began to use almost as soon as it was issued by the type foundry of Barnhart Brothers & Spindler.

-By the way, Dr. Edward Curtis, whom Millet mentioned above, helped autopsy the body of Abraham Lincoln in 1865.
+(By the way, Dr. Edward Curtis (1838-1912), whom Millet mentioned above, co-performed the autopsy on the body of Abraham Lincoln in 1865.)